gerna-v1/gerna-v1/README.md

 > Software Engineer student

-I am an entry-level web developer with a strong focus on back-end development.
+I am a junior web developer with a strong focus on back-end development.
 I am capable of creating a web presence from scratch, including planning, navigation, layout, and programming.
 I excel in writing well-designed, testable, and efficient back-end code using modern architectural practices.
 My passion lies in developing robust and scalable server-side applications.

 ### Programming Languages 🌐